mui/material-ui/docs/src/pages/careers/react-tech-lead-core.md

   - Empower the team to aim for high-quality outputs.
 By doing such it aims for the success of delivered solutions.
   - Push for consistency, follow what's going on in the other teams.
 - **Keep technical debt in check**.
 You will make sure we can keep shipping features at a reasonable pace, align the team on "one way" of doing things and make sure engineers follow the conventions.
 - **Be a solver**.
-You will digs deep into arbitrarily complex problems and finds an appropriate path forward.
+You will dig deep into arbitrarily complex problems and find an appropriate path forward.
 Some focus on a given area for long periods, others bounce from hotspot to hotspot as guided by organizational leadership.

 ### The best parts of this job